Last Updated on December 4, 2021 by cmoarz

 What do ramshorn snail eggs look like?

-Usually, they are stuck to the side of the eclosure/tank/aquarium, but you may also find them on logs, decorations, and plants.
+Usually, they are stuck to the side of the enclosure/tank/aquarium, but you may also find them on logs, decorations, and plants.

 How to tell if ramshorn snail eggs are fertile.

-The best way to know whether or not these particular eggs have any chance at becoming baby snails is by checking for bubbles (which indicates that an embryo is developing).
+The best way to know whether or not these particular eggs have any chance of becoming baby snails is by checking for bubbles (which indicates that an embryo is developing).

 How long does it take for ramshorn snail eggs to hatch?

 The eggs will hatch in about 2-3+ weeks.
 They’ll start off life as tiny little snails that are virtually transparent.
-As they age, they will become less so as they continue to grow, and molt.
+As they age, they will become less so as they continue to grow.